brillout/wildcard-api/docs/intro.template.md

 let's imagine we want to implement a new feature for our todo example app:
 We want a page that shows all the todos that the user has shared with someone.

-Such data requirements (like getting the list of shared todos) are very difficult to fulfil with a RESTful/GraphQL API.
+Getting our list of shared todos is very difficult with a RESTful/GraphQL API.
 (You'd either need to overfetch a lot of data (which can be prohibitive) or extend the RESTful/GraphQL API in a clunky and unnatural way.)

+In general,
+any data requirement that doesn't the schema of a generic API is problematic.

 But with a tailored API, it's easy:
 We simply create a new endpoint that uses SQL to query the list of shared todos.
-(In our example the SQL query would join the tables `Todo` and `SharedWith`.)
+(The SQL query would join the tables `Todo` and `SharedWith`.)
 We can "directly" run SQL queries and we don't have to go over the indirection of a generic API.

+We could create a generic API with Wildcard but we choose not to.
+Because a tailored API is more flexible than a generic API.
+(And also easier and more performant.)

 ###### Full backend power